quantum-mob/Q3/README.md

 ## Installation

-Q3 provides a *fully automatic installation and update*.
+Since v1.5.1, Q3 provides a *fully automatic installation and update*.
 Please take a look at the [Installation Guide](./INSTALL.md)---`INSTALL.md`---for the instructions.

 ## Quick Start